Anthony Alfredo

 Anthony Francis Alfredo (born March 31, 1999), nicknamed "Fast Pasta", is an American professional stock car racing driver.
-He last competed full-time in the NASCAR Xfinity Series, driving the No. 42 Chevrolet Camaro SS for Young's Motorsports and part-time in the NASCAR Cup Series, driving the No. 62 Chevrolet Camaro ZL1 for Beard Motorsports.
+He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 96 Chevrolet Camaro SS for Viking Motorsports and No. 4 Camaro SS for Alpha Prime Racing, as well as part-time in the NASCAR Cup Series, driving the No. 62 Chevrolet Camaro ZL1 for Beard Motorsports and the No. 48 Camaro ZL1 for Hendrick Motorsports.